SSoelvsten/bdd-benchmark/README.md

 - [**COOM**](https://github.com/ssoelvsten/coom):
-  A cache-oblivious (I/O Efficient) implementation with iterative algorithms using priority queues to exploit a special sorting of nodes on disk.
+  An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of nodes on disk.
 These algorithms have no need for memoization or garbage collection, but, on the other hand, nodes are also not shareable between BDDs.

 - [**Sylvan**](https://github.com/trolando/sylvan):